thewoolleyman/workspaces-server-setup/README.md

 - [Workspaces agent setup](./workspaces_agent_setup.md)

-# Other various setup documentation
+# Other various workspaces-related setup documentation

 ## Eclipe Che setup

+Eclipse Che is a primary open-source example of implementing the devfile specification which GitLab workspaces uses, so it is useful to be familiar with its installation and behavior.

 - [Ubuntu dual boot setup](./ubuntu_dual_boot_setup.md)
 - [Eclipse Che setup](./eclipse_che_setup.md)